nickrusso42518/perf/README.md

 __The templates should not be changed at the operator level.__

 ## LSPV Codes
-The table below provides the LSPV codes which may appear in the `mperf` sheets when testing MPLS reachability.
+The table below provides the LSPV codes that may appear in the `mperf` sheets when testing MPLS reachability.

 ```